spacer

 In October 2022, the IDNR was monitoring another mountain lion reported in western Illinois.
 This animal had a GPS collar that was originally attached in November 2021 by the Nebraska Game and Parks Commission (NGPC) as part of an ongoing research project on their mountain lion population, including movement patterns.
 The young male mountain lion made its way to Springfield, where it was determined that the animal may pose a potential threat to people or property.
 The mountain lion was sedated by staff with the U.S. Department of Agriculture’s Wildlife Services and sent to the Exotic Feline Rescue Center in Center Point, Indiana.

 During October 2023, IDNR monitored reports of a mountain lion in Schuyler, Scott, and Morgan counties in western Illinois.
-The animal was photo-documented on trail cameras on a private properties on October 19 & 20, 2023.
+The animal was photo-documented on trail cameras on private properties on October 19 & 20, 2023.
 The animal was previously documented moving westward across southern Iowa (October 9-11, 2023) prior to crossing into western Illinois.
 Field confirmation of the animal by IDNR/USDA staff was completed on private property in Schuyler county on October 25, 2023.
 Late November of 2023, IDNR monitored additional sightings of a mountain lion along the Greene/Jersey county line.
 A follow-up site investigation was conducted by IDNR staff and the animal recorded as a verified sighting in IDNRs large carnivore sighting database.
 It is unknown whether the October and November sightings are of the same animal.

 Legal Status